Why The World Looks The Same In Any Language

 About the Course

-Mandarin Chinese has no conditional tense, the Pirahã language has no numbers or colour terms.
+Mandarin Chinese has no conditional tense, the Pirahã language has no numbers or color terms.
 The Kawesqar of South America have no way of demarcating the future and the Manambu tribe on New Guinea have only one word to denote eating, drinking and inhaling.

 How much do these differences really matter?
 According to Benjanin Lee Whorf, the early C20th linguist, languages shape how their speakers perceive and conceptualize the world.
 If this is true, major differences between languages should correlate with major differences between the way those language communities perceive and reason about the world.
 For Whorf, language exerts a profound influence on perception, thought and culture.